Chinese envoy meets NA speaker

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: National Assembly (NA) Speaker Asad Qaiser Tuesday said the Parliament outrightly stands with the China-Pakistan Economic Corridor (CPEC) and commitment of political leadership in Pakistan would make CPEC a novel model of cooperation between Islamabad and Beijing.
+ISLAMABAD: National Assembly (NA) Speaker Asad Qaiser Tuesday said the Parliament outrightly stands with the China-Pakistan Economic Corridor (CPEC) and commitment of political leadership in Pakistan would make China-Pakistan Economic Corridor a novel model of cooperation between Islamabad and Beijing.

 Referring to the Rashakai Special Economic Zone project, the NA Speaker said that it will prove a milestone in the industrial development of the country especially Khyber Pakhtunkhwa.

-The ambassador said that completion of 1st phase of the CPEC would open new avenues of development for the people of the region.
+The ambassador said that completion of 1st phase of the China-Pakistan Economic Corridor would open new avenues of development for the people of the region.
 He informed the Speaker that time and date for holding virtual conference would be coordinated mutually between the NA Secretariat.